 The facility was designed and constructed to exceed LEED Platinum standards.
 Additional sustainable features include:

-Water conservation: The building is designed to be 66 percent more efficient than a typical building.
-For instance, rainwater is collected and filtered and used to flush the toilets.
+- Water conservation: The building is designed to be 66 percent more efficient than a typical building.
+For instance, rainwater is collected from a 1,700 gallon water storage cistern on the roof, is filtered, and used to flush the toilets.

 The Institute was founded in 2007 with a $10M grant from B. Thomas Golisano.
 The GIS Ph.D. program started in 2008 - offering the world's first doctorate in sustainable production.
 A M.S.
 Program in Sustainable Systems was approved and begun in 2010.
 The first GIS graduates received their diplomas in 2011.